XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 * Build a smart contract layer, powered by an engine compatible with the Ethereum Virtual Machine (EVM), web assembly, or a Move VM.
 * Build your own algorithmic stable coin with customised ledger types and transaction rules.
-* Build permissioned or nearly permissionless, centralized or largely decentralized ledgers whose assets can be traded on the Mainnet DEX
+* Build permissioned or nearly permissionless, centralized or largely decentralized ledgers whose assets can be traded on the Mainnet [decentralized exchange](decentralized-exchange.html).
 * Create private or public sidechains, and possibly make the public sidechains available to the community to leverage various use cases.
 For example, a [smart sidechain with Hooks](https://hooks-testnet.xrpl-labs.com/) enabled.

 ## How Do Federated Sidechains Work